Punch The Monkey’s Viral Orangutan Plushie Is Back In Stock, Here’s Where To Get It

 Punch the monkey’s viral Djungelskog orangutan soft toy in its original size (bottom-left) and as a mini version (top-right)

-Not all is lost.
-As an alternative, check out the mini version of the Djungelskog orangutan soft toy, which retails at Ikea Singapore for just $2.90 – that’s cheaper than a fast food meal.
-With its more compact size of 20cm, it’ll be easier to tote around or have as a desk buddy – the perfect emotional support stuffie to turn to when things get stressful at school or work.
+For a smaller and more palm-sized alternative, check out the mini version of the Djungelskog orangutan soft toy, which is available at Ikea Singapore for just $2.90 – that’s cheaper than a meal at a fast food restaurant.
+With its more compact height of 20cm, it’ll be easier to tote around or have as a desk buddy – the perfect emotional support stuffie to turn to when things get stressful at school or work.

-For more monkey madness, it’s also worth checking out the Sandlopare vervet monkey soft toy ($29.90), a mother-child duo of a different monkey species.
+For more monkey madness, check out the Sandlopare vervet monkey soft toy ($29.90), a mother-child duo of a different monkey species.
 Aww.